8 Social Media Trends for Nonprofits in 2024

 AI isn’t a replacement for a human, but it can definitely help streamline workflows, generate ideas, and pinpoint what your audience is looking for content-wise.
 So, take advantage of those capabilities to plan your social calendar and lighten your workload.
 At the same time, remember that with the rapid adoption of AI in marketing, tools that are specific to marketers will be created and iterated on quickly.
 The game is changing—and fast.
 Be on the lookout for new use cases for AI and be ready to think creatively about how AI can be of use in the nonprofitsphere.

 You already knew that all the cool kids are scrolling TikTok, but now, everyone’s doing it.
-In fact, the average American watches TikTok for a staggering 80 minutes every day (Washington Post).
-In 2023, people will keep tuning in, so make sure you’re at the top of their FYP (For You Page).
+In fact, the average American watches TikTok for a staggering 95 minutes every day (SensorTower)—more than Facebook and Instagram combined.
+Yes, the chips are down with TikTok poised to be kicked out of the US, but we wouldn't say TikTok's time is up.
+In 2024, people will keep tuning in, so make sure you’re at the top of their FYP (For You Page).

 What you need to know